agilestacks/stack-apps/apps/python-flask/README.md

 cluster1.bluesky.superhub.io
 cluster2.bluesky.superhub.io
 ```
-Note: that domain names for the clusters are fictional
+Note: your environment may use Kubernetes cluster names that are different from this example.

 The code above will validate that `HUB_TOKEN` environment variable has been defined.

-Then we will use this toke to fetch the list of currently deployed clusters that provide both: `Kubernetes` cluster and `Harbor` private docker registry.
-This code also confirms that I do have my prerequisites.
+Hub-ls command uses this token to fetch a list of all deployed clusters that provide required capabilities: `Kubernetes` platform and `Harbor` private docker registry.
+This code also confirms that you have a running Kubernetes cluster where the application can be deployed.

-5. Apply cluster configuration
+5. Apply cluster configuration to your application code.

 Run the following commands:
 ```bash